Pyt-logo

 Budget Planning

-On average, Indian travellers can enjoy Singapore on a budget of around ₹3,000-5,000 rupees a day, when it comes to sightseeing, eating, as well as local transportation.
+On average, Indian travellers can enjoy Singapore on a budget of around ₹3,000-5,000 rupees a day, when it comes to sightseeing, eating, and local transportation.
 The budget will cover meals available in the Hawker Centre, use of public transport and 1-2 paid attractions per day.

 More high-end services such as fine dining, high-end shopping and high-end attractions can quickly turn this budget into twice the value, but Singapore delivers great value at every price.